What is it?

-How to offer our dogs to use their nose to find an object which we unfortunately lost, during a walk for instance (mobile phone, car key,…).
+The idea is to invite our dogs to use their nose to find an object that we have unfortunately lost, while walking for example (our mobile phone, the car keys,…).

-Step 2: in the same room, we stand up close to our dog and drop the sock on the floor, at the sight of the dog, clearly visible on the floor.
-Our dog receive a treat each time he is interested in the sock.
+Step 2: In the same room of the house, stand close to our dog and drop the sock on the floor, in full view of our dog, clearly visible on the ground.
+Our dog will receive a reward for each mark of interest in the sock.

-Step 3: in the same room, we stand up less close to our dog and drop the sock on the floor, at the sight of the dog, clearly visible on the floor.
-Our dog receive a treat each time he is interested in the sock.
+Step 3: In the same room of the house, we stand a little further away from our dog and drop the sock on the floor, in full view of our dog, clearly visible on the floor.
+Our dog will receive a reward for each mark of interest in the sock.

-Only one parameter changes between two steps of the exercise: either the distance between us and our dog, at the sight or out the sight of the dog, environment, visibility of the object.
+Only one parameter changes between two stages of the exercise: either the distance from our dog, or out of the dog’s sight, or the environment, or the visibility of the object.

-Step 4: in the garden, we stand up close to our dog and drop the sock on the floor, at the sight of our dog, clearly visible on the floor.
-Our dog receive a treat each time he is interested in the sock.
+Step 4: In the garden, let’s stand close to our dog and drop the sock on the ground, in full view of our dog, clearly visible on the ground.
+Our dog will receive a reward for each mark of interest in the sock.

-When a new parameter creates too much difficulty (change of environment for instance), it is possible to decrease the level of difficulty of one of the other parameters (by decreasing the distance for instance).
+When a new parameter causes a high degree of difficulty (e.g. change of environment), the level of difficulty of one of the other parameters can be reduced (e.g. reduce the distance).

-Step 5: we walk in the garden with our dog and drop the sock, out of the sight of our dog, clearly visible on the floor.
-We stop and ask our dog to search the sock.
+Step 5: Let’s walk in the garden with our dog and drop the sock, out of the dog’s sight, clearly visible on the ground.
+Let’s stop and invite our dog to look for the sock.

-Our body language can help our dog if we turn fully to the lost object and also stare the object.
+Our body language will help our dog if we are completely turned towards the lost object, as well as staring at the object.

-Step 6: we walk in the garden with our dog, along the edge of an area with grass and drop the sock, out of the sight of the dog, on the grass.
-We stop and ask our dog to search the sock.
+Step 6: Let’s walk in the garden with our dog, along a border near a single grassy area and drop the sock, out of the dog’s sight, into the grass.
+Stop and invite our dog to look for the sock.

-Step 7: we start to “loose” our sock durint a walk.
+Step 7: Let’s start to “lose” our sock on the walk.

-The change of environment is a great level of difficulty.
-In consequence, we decrease the level of difficulty of one of the others parameters (decreasing the distance for instance or choosing an area where the visibility of the object is full).
+As the change of environment induces an important difficulty, let’s decrease the level of difficulty of one of the other parameters (reduce the distance for example or choose a place where the dog can see the object easily).

 Video: Ink is finding lost car keys